 RELATED VIDEO (June, 2018)

-We can pick you up and drop you off at Fuji Station (local train hub) or Shin-Fuji Station (bullet train hub), whichever is most convenient for you.
+Complimentary pick-up and drop-off can be provided from/to Fuji Station (local train hub) or Shin-Fuji Station (bullet train hub), whichever is most convenient for you.

 Group size will be limited to a maximum of 4 persons.